 After you’ve spoken with an Indiana medical malpractice attorney, you’ll have a better idea of whether you should pursue a claim.
 At this point, you can choose to work with an attorney, who will gather and file necessary documents for you, or follow through with the claim on your own.

 While we provide the following information to help you better understand and potentially navigate the filing process, we also want to communicate that medical malpractice lawsuits are some of the most challenging lawsuits to pursue.
-They’re not just time-consuming, costly, and littered with unforeseen complications; you’re also up against a healthcare provider that is backed by experienced attorneys who are prepared to do everything it takes to win.
+They’re not just time-consuming, costly, and littered with unforeseen complications; you’re also up against a healthcare provider that is backed by an experienced legal team that is prepared to do everything it takes to win.

 No matter who is pursuing the medical malpractice claim, the same steps need to be followed.
-Note that other states will have similar requirements, but the following steps are specifically for medical malpractice claims filed in Indiana.
+Other states will have similar requirements, but the following steps are specifically for medical malpractice claims filed in Indiana.

 Medical records provide the most objective evidence in a medical malpractice case.
 All of your medical records and supporting documentation—including records relating to consultations, evaluations, tests, referring and treating physicians, and prescriptions—need to be gathered from all healthcare professionals, hospitals, and treatment centers.